chika-games/RPG-Maker-Specifications/src/external/config.md

 games that make use of a runtime package will not work properly if the package is not installed on the user's machine or if they're not loaded by the runtime.
 This is done to keep games from distributing the same set of assets, potentially reducing the amount of disk-space games take up.

-If a game does not make use of a runtime package, then `FullPackageFlag` may be set to `1` to allow the runtime to skip loading a runtime package, thereby improving startup performance and not requiring one to be installed.
+If a game does not make use of a runtime package, then `FullPackageFlag` may be set to `1` to allow the Runtime to skip loading a runtime package, thereby improving startup performance and not requiring one to be installed.
 Otherwise, this field should be set to `0` to instruct the runtime to attempt to load a runtime package.